zhaozg/lua-openssl/README.md

 I found the PHP openssl binding is a good implementation, and it inspired me.
 So I decided to write this OpenSSL toolkit for Lua.

-The goal is to fully support the listed items.Below you can find the development progress of lua-openssl.
+The goal is to fully support the listed items.
+Below you can find the development progress of lua-openssl:

 * Symmetrical encrypt/decrypt.
 (Finished)
 * Message digest.
 (Finished)